 Thank you to our incredible co-presenting sponsors: East India Company Restaurants and Ventura Custom Homes

-Thank you to our partner sponsors: Amarjeet Warraich, Mr. Darshan Kaila, Tetrault Wealth Advisory Group, The University of Manitoba Students' Union, the India Association of Manitoba, Amit Kapoor - Owner of McDonald's 994 Keewatin St. and 1301 McPhillips St., Amenity Health Care, Auto List of Canada and Winnipeg Nephrologists Dr. Paul Komenda, Dr. Navdeep Tangri, and Dr. Jay Hingwala.
+Thank you to our partner sponsors: Amarjeet Warraich, Mr. Darshan Kaila, Tetrault Wealth Advisory Group, The University of Manitoba Students' Union, the India Association of Manitoba, Amit Kapoor - Owner of McDonald's 994 Keewatin St. and 1301 McPhillips St., Amenity Health Care, Auto List of Canada, Mahatma Gandhi Centre of Canada, Gujarati Cultural Society of Manitoba, the Indo Canadian Telegram and Winnipeg Nephrologists Dr. Paul Komenda, Dr. Navdeep Tangri, and Dr. Jay Hingwala.

 A special thank you to Achal Khanna and Indians in Winnipeg.